Study.eu

 Rankings can be an important tool in choosing a university, but you need to consider that there are no rankings that can take into account every single characteristic you value in a university, or the goals you have for your education.
 Different rankings use different methodologies to gather and evaluate their data.
 While some universities score highly in all rankings, others only do in some.
 That is why it’s good to consult a variety of rankings while you are deciding your next step in your education.

-Best UK universities for Psychology 2023 (The Guardian)
+🏆 Best UK universities for Psychology in 2025 (The Guardian)

 Let’s consult a local ranking first, the one conducted by the British newspaper the Guardian.
 This popular ranking includes student satisfaction, measured by the national student survey, in its methodology.